 - Value: High!
 This is pure fun; there's no cost and no strings attached.
+Not even an ad.
 How many things in life can you say that about?

 - Impulsiveness: Low!
-On average, it only take some 2–3 minutes to solve the daily Wordle... and if I get distracted, my wife will win.
-My day pauses for Wordle.
+On average, it only takes 2 – 3 minutes to solve the daily Wordle... and if I get distracted, my wife will win.
+Safe to say, my day pauses for Wordle.

 - Delay: Low!
-As soon as I load Wordle, I know that I'll be getting my kick of dopamine in about three minutes.
+As soon as I boot up Wordle, I know that I'll be getting a kick of dopamine in about three minutes.

-Extrapolating a bit led me to the most important/effective productivity lesson I've ever encountered:
+Extrapolating on that a bit led me to the most important/effective productivity lesson I've ever encountered: